Weather in Laos

 Hot and wet or hot and dry?

-Laos' wet season runs from around May to October, and as with many Southeast Asian countries, the wet season is characterised by a downpour for a few hours each day rather than all-day torrential downpours.
+The wet season in Laos runs from around May to October, and as with many Southeast Asian countries, the monsoon is characterised by a downpour for a few hours each day, rather than all-day torrential downpours.
 While the rainy season tends to strike Laos pretty much uniformally, there are a couple of regional oddities.
 Laos' wet season tends to hit Phongsali a little early due to it catching a bit of rain from southern China, while Hua Phan and Xieng Khuang tend to get a little early rain from Vietnam.

 Generally speaking, the higher you are, the more rain you get, and the towns along the Mekong River south of Vientiane get the least rain.